tomasfabian/ksqlDB.RestApi.Client-DotNet/Kafka.DotNet.ksqlDb/Wiki.md

 ```

 ### IKSqlGrouping.Source (v1.10.0)
-- grouping by nested properies (one level).
+- grouping by nested properies.
 Can be used in the following way:

 ```C#
 var source = Context.CreateQueryStream<City>()